welman/mlops-cd-github-actions/README.md

+This demo pulls a model registry from the Azure ML workspace, builds the a docker with model in it, then publishes the docker image into docker hub.

+Github Actions is used to orchestrates the build steps.

 ### Notes
 * Implements mlops ch4
 * Use ml extension for az cli v2.
 Not to confuse ml v1 obsolete extensions.